Quitman, Missouri

+Unincorporated community in Missouri, U.S.

-Quitman is an unincorporated community in west central Nodaway County, Missouri, United States.
+Quitman is a census-designated place (CDP) in west central Nodaway County, Missouri, United States.
 The population was 42 at the 2020 census.

 History

 Originally it was called Russellville which was first platted in 1856 by R. R. Russell.
 Later, the name was changed to Quitman in honor of John A. Quitman, a strongly pro-slavery former governor of Mississippi, leader of the Fire Eaters, and veteran in the Mexican–American War.
-The city was incorporated on February 8, 1881 when it was a stop on the Nodaway Valley Railroad (which was building the railroad for the Kansas City, St. Joseph and Council Bluffs Railroad that eventually became part of the Burlington Northern network.
-The railroad no longer continues.
+The city received a post office in November 1861 and was incorporated on February 8, 1881 when it was a stop on the Nodaway Valley Railroad (which was building the railroad for the Kansas City, St. Joseph and Council Bluffs Railroad that eventually became part of the Burlington Northern network.
+The railroad no longer travels through Quitman.

 In November 2012, the Nodaway County Commission voted to disincorporate Quitman after local residents asked for it.

 Geography

 The community is located on Missouri Route 113 between Skidmore 5.5 miles to the south and Burlington Junction, Missouri 4.5 miles to the north.
 The Nodaway River flows past the west side of the community, and Bowman Branch passes by Quitman to the east and joins the Nodaway River just south of it.
 Bilby Ranch Lake Conservation Area is three miles to the west.

 According to the United States Census Bureau, the city has a total area of 0.13 sqmi, all land.